-Dr. Durning Moore has advanced training in treating complex dental concerns including missing teeth.
-His dental practice, Charlotte Center for Complete Dentistry in Charlotte, NC, offers dental implants for the replacement of a single tooth.
-A single dental implant is a permanent solution and also the most natural one when compared to traditional fixed bridges and one tooth dentures.
+Dr. Durning Moore, your dentist in Charlotte, NC near you, has advanced training in replacing missing teeth.
+Charlotte Center for Complete Dentistry offers dental implants for the replacement of a single tooth.
+A single dental implant is a permanent solution and also the most natural one.
+For example, when comparing it to traditional fixed bridges and one tooth dentures.

-A single tooth implant consists of just one dental implant that is surgically placed in the jaw bone at the location of the missing tooth.
-An implant is a screw-like post that will eventually fuse with the surrounding bone creating a stable and durable base for your false tooth.
-A small fixture called an abutment is attached to the implant and will support the restoration which is a dental crown.
-The crown is attached after about three to six months of healing time.
+A single tooth implant consists of just one dental implant that we surgically place in the jaw bone at the location of the missing tooth.
+An implant is a screw-like post that will eventually fuse with the surrounding bone.
+Thus creating a stable and durable base for your false tooth.

 The Benefits of Choosing a Single Tooth Implant

 An implant supported dental crown is the number one solution available and offers the most natural results.
 It will better preserve the jaw bone to prevent bone loss.
 It will also prevent unwanted shifting of the surrounding teeth.
-The crown will be screwed or cemented into place creating a secure and durable restoration.
-Your crown will look, feel and function just like your natural teeth and we ensure that it will blend in naturally with your surrounding teeth.
+Your crown will look, feel and function just like your natural teeth.
+Furthermore, we will make sure that it blends in naturally with your surrounding teeth.

 Implant supported crowns are easy to care for.
 You simply brush and floss as you normally would on a daily basis.
-Regular checkups at our Charlotte, NC dentist office will help you maintain proper oral health which will guarantee the longevity of your dental implant.
+Regular checkups at our Charlotte, NC dental office will help you maintain proper oral health and guarantee the longevity of your dental implant.